what is ppf & how does it work?

-Imagine getting a brand new car after years of saving and the next thing you know, there’s a chip on your car’s flawless paintwork.
+Imagine getting a brand new car after years of saving, and the next thing you know, there’s a chip on your car’s flawless paintwork.
 More often than not, cars that are driven on highways risk the chance of getting damaged from loose stones or rocks.
-The impact from road debris can cause chips to the painted surface and leave openings that could contribute to deterioration of the car’s paintwork.
+The impact from road debris can cause chips to the painted surface and leave openings that could contribute to the deterioration of the car’s paintwork.

 So how do you actually protect your car’s bodywork as you drive?

-This is where PPF comes into play.
+This is where Paint Protection Film, also known as PPF comes into play.

-What Is PPF?
+What is PPF?

 For the uninitiated, PPF stands for Paint Protection Film, a thermoplastic polyurethane film that is applied to painted surfaces of a vehicle to protect the paintwork against damage.
-PPF has anti-shock, self-healing and self-cleaning properties that offer your vehicle excellent, all-round protection against the elements.
+PPF has anti-shock, self-healing, and self-cleaning properties that offer your vehicle excellent, all-round protection against the elements.

 PPF was first developed and used by the military during the Vietnam War to protect the helicopter rotor blades from flying shrapnel and debris.
-To date, the use of PPF has expanded across numerous industries and surfaces, ranging from airplanes, recreational vehicles (RV) and motorcycles to cell phones, electronic devices and even furniture.
+To date, the use of PPF has expanded across numerous industries and surfaces, ranging from airplanes, recreational vehicles (RV), and motorcycles to cell phones, electronic devices, and even furniture.

 Now, you might be wondering, how exactly does PPF protect my car?